cswclui/katacoda-scenarios-1/msdb-006/step04.md

 ```
 .
+├── config
+├── data
 ├── docker-compose.yml
-├── docker-seed.sh
-├── order
+├── init
-├── payment
+├── monolith
-├── stock
+├── README.md
-└── upgrade-docker-compose.sh
+└── report_gen

-3 directories, 3 files
 ```

 **WHERE**

-*
-* `order`, `payment` and `stock` are folders that contain the code and Dockerfiles for the `order`, `payment`, and `stock` microservices
+* `config`, `data` and `init` are directories that were created in the local file system according to the volume configuration for the database container as described in the `docker-compose.yml` file.
-* `docker-compose.yml` is the file the contains the `Docker Compose` configuration settings to start Redis and the microservices containers
+* `docker-compose.yml` is the file the contains the `Docker Compose` configuration settinsg
-* `upgrade-docker-compose.sh` is a simple bash script to upgrade the version of docker-compose on the lab machine
-* `docker-seed.sh` is a simple bash script to build the container images for the `order`, `payment`, and `stock` microservices
+* `monolith` contains the source code the *Fortunes Cookies* monolithic application
+* `report_gen` is the directory that has the source code for the external service that consumes the data emitted from the refactored `send` component.
+* `README.md` is the conventional file that contains documentation content in markdown format

+`report_gen` is a new service, external to *Fortunes Cookies* that will consume data cominng out of the monolith.
+The interesting work takes place in the `sender` component in the *Fortunes Cookies* monolithic application so let's go there.

 **Step 3:** Take a look at the file that contains the `sender` code.